 This show provides one or more examples of:

-- A one-sided example would be from Sheriff Brock and his ex-wife, much to Jill's chagrin.
+- A one-sided example would be from Jimmy and his ex-wife Lydia, much to Jill's chagrin.

 - But I Can't Be Pregnant!: A comatose car crash victim is found to be pregnant even though she is a virgin.
 They find out her doctor is a religious fanatic who impregnated her through IVF without her knowledge.
 When she threatened to tell the police, he tampered with her car's brakes.

 - A friend of Kimberly's becomes pregnant even though she had previously claimed to be a virgin.
 She was having sex with her "father," actually her polygamous husband